ollijarviniemi/ollij.fi/epi/epa_II.md

 none die during treatment, 23 die by the end of the first year and 78 die by the end of five years."

-Säteilyhoidon valitsi ensimmäisessä muotoilussa 18% vastaajista, toisessa muotoilussa 44% - vaikka annettu informaatio on täsmälleen sama.
+Säteilyhoidon valitsi ensimmäisessä muotoilussa 18 % vastaajista, toisessa muotoilussa 44 % -- vaikka annettu informaatio on täsmälleen sama.

 ---

 Toinen ongelma.
-Kunkin vaihtoehdon lopussa on mainittuna vaihtoehdon valinneiden henkilöiden osuus.
+Kunkin vaihtoehdon lopussa on kerrottu vaihtoehdon valinneiden henkilöiden osuus.

 "Problem 2 (N = 150).
 Imagine that you face the following pair of concurrent decisions.
 First examine both decisions,